 Market Turkeys are not eligible for this class

 Male Female

-Slate 1 2
+Broad breasted white 1 2

-Black 3 4
+Broad breasted bronze 3 4

-Narragansett 5 6
+Any other Recognized 5 6

-Bourbon Red 7 8

-Royal Palm 9 10

-Bronze 11 12

-Any other Recognized Turkey Breed 13 14
+Turkey Breed

+\\ Slate, Black Spanish, Narragansett, Bourbon Red, Royal Palm

-A Grand and Reserve Large Poultry will be selected from all the Best of Breed winners in classes B - I.
+A Grand and Reserve Large Poultry will be selected from all the Best of Class winners in classes B-H. The same exhibitor may not be awarded both the Grand and Reserve Champions.